 I’m trying to do a better job of remembering flight crew names in order to recognize them on surveys and social media.
 It’s a tough job.
 We had some already-sauced men in our cabin who were demanding cocktails as soon as we boarded and behaving completely inappropriately after take-off.
 I felt badly for our flight attendant and am now an even bigger advocate of kid-safe, noise-cancelling headphones because the entire situation was so appalling.

-If seats are available 24 hours in advance, and often they aren’t, it costs $150 each way to upgrade to first class from San Diego to Maui.
-In our experience, it’s better to buy the first class tickets outright because the pricing is usually only slightly higher than economy plus upgrade costs.
+If seats are available 24 hours in advance, and often they aren’t, it costs (at the time of this writing) $150 each way to upgrade to first class from San Diego to Maui.
+If you must have first class tickets, it’s better to buy them outright because we don’t have many direct flights to Hawaii from San Diego.